CHC33015 – Certificate III in Individual Support – Disability – for Domestic Students

 Assessment

-Assessments will be conducted to determine the achievement of competency-based learning outcomes.
-Assessments may include student questions, case study/ scenarios, practical skills observation and assessment (simulated environment/ practical placement).
+Assessments will be conducted to determine the student learning outcomes and to finalise the achievement of the competency-based learning outcomes.
+Assessments may include student questions, case study/scenarios, projects, practical skills observation and on the job role environment / practical placement environment tasks.

-Occupational titles may include Personal Care Assistant, Nursing Assistant, Personal Care Giver, Care Worker, Accommodation support worker, Assistant in nursing, Care assistant, Community care worker, community support worker, Home care assistant, In-home respite worker, Residential care worker or Support worker.
+Occupational titles may include Disability Support Worker, Personal Care Assistant, Nursing Assistant, Personal Care Giver, Care Worker, Accommodation support worker, Assistant in Nursing, Care Assistant, Community care worker, community support worker, home care assistant, In-home respite worker, Residential care worker or Support worker.

 Course Units